lshiva2706/Construction-safety-and-surveillance/README.md

-#Construction Safety and Surveillance
+# Construction Safety and Surveillance

-Project Overview
+Project Overview:
 Construction Safety and Surveillance is a project aimed at enhancing safety and security at construction sites through the use of drones and machine learning.
 This system is designed to monitor construction sites in real-time, capturing images and processing them to ensure the safety of construction workers and the accuracy of ongoing activities.

 Key features of this project include: